jovianarts/LVSolutionBuilder/README.md

 Possible reason(s):
 LabVIEW: (Hex 0x55A) The selected build failed to complete.
 ```

 </td><td>

 There are a few ways around the issue:
 <ul>
 <li>Exit LabVIEW and retry to build.</li>
 <li>Instead of running SolutionBuilder from its owning project, open the VI directly from `/src`.</li>
 <li>Instead of running SolutionBuilder from its owning project, open the VI directly from the built release LLB.</li>
 </ul>

 </td></tr>
+<tr><td>2</td><td>

+There is a limitation that when build different Targets from the same project, all Targets must be able to load the replaced PPL.
+When testing some RT Targets, the cRIO-9082 could build within the same project as My Computer.
+However, building for a cRIO-9068 had to be in separate project.
+The error generated implies some VIs are broken.

+</td><td>

+Split the build specifications between different projects, each containing the Targets that can load the same dependencies.
+See [PR #17](https://github.com/jovianarts/LVSolutionBuilder/pull/17) for details and limitations.
+Refer to the tests for examples.

+</td></tr>
 </table>